 New Zealand artist, Gabrielle Pool was born in 1976 and has been exhibiting since 1993.
-Her paintings and mixed media works have been exhibited in solo and group shows in New Zealand, Australia, Japan, China, U.S.A, The United Kingdom, Greece, The Bahamas, Germany Hungary The Netherlands, Sweden. and Italy.
+Her painting and mixed media work has been exhibited in solo and group exhibitions in New Zealand, Australia, Japan, China, U.S.A, The United Kingdom, Greece and the Bahamas.
 Partly schooled in Japan, Gabrielle’s early inspiration from her teacher, Mori Sensei led to a powerful oriental influence, with her first solo exhibition in Chiba-Ken at the age of 16.

 Today, Gabrielle has held 30 solo shows over the past 26 years and has had numerous invitations to exhibit in selected group exhibitions.
 She has further been a finalist in the Sulman Prize AGNSW, the Mosman Art Prize and is included in leading international private and corporate collections.

 In 2004 Gabrielle began to record several of the world's vanishing tribes - the Hamer Tribe in Ethiopia, the Maasai of Kenya, and in 2010, the Indigenous women artists of Utopia in Australia's Northern Territory.
 Gabrielle has immersed herself in tribal life, often using sacred body paint pigments within her work.
 "My painting has always been driven by a desire to preserve and record the history of ancient people and their environments, in a world that seems to be trying its very best to eradicate them and 'civilize' them."